NEO vs. Edmodo

-Note that these prices cannot be simply compared, since the NEO Small school and Enterprise plans contain a great amount of functionality that is not provided by Edmodo.
-For example, a larger school would normally require features such as a full-featured gradebook, a wide selection of assignment types, rubrics, built-in content authoring, SCORM integration, advanced reporting and analytics, etc. and would most likely also need to purchase an LMS.
+The NEO Premium plan contains a great amount of functionality that is not provided by Edmodo.
+For example, a larger school would normally require features such as a full-featured gradebook, a wide selection of assignment types, rubrics, built-in content authoring, SCORM integration, advanced reporting, and analytics, etc. and would most likely also need to purchase an LMS.

-Edmodo has a free plan and charges around $2,500 per year for schools as part of their premium plan.
+Edmodo has a free plan and charges around $2,500 per year for schools as part of their Premium plan.
 There is an additional charge for items such as Edmodo Sync or Edmodo Training.
 Note that Edmodo was acquired by NetDragon, a Chinese company that develops video games and it is unclear in what direction the company will go next.
-At the same time, Edmodo runs ads to sustain their freemium model.
+At the same time, Edmodo runs ads to sustain its freemium model.

 NEO Class page

 This presents a comparison of the most important features between NEO and Edmodo.

 NEO is an all-in-one integrated solution, offering many more features than Edmodo LMS, without having to make compromises such as running ads.